 Willamette Pass

-Over in Oregon, Willamette Pass is a great mid-size resort, conveniently located just over an hour from both Bend and Eugene.
-Early season, you can score mid-week tickets for as little as $23, while even holiday weeks can see tickets available for under $60.
-Willamette Pass has a great program called “Shred it Credit,” in which guests who purchase a ticket online ahead of time, from opening day until March 14, will receive $10 in Shred Credit that can be redeemed at the Sport Shop and the Mountain Restaurant and Lounge on the day of their lift ticket.
-Willamette Pass implemented this program to thank its loyal customers and provide incentives for guests to buy early online.
+Oregon’s Willamette Pass is a great mid-size resort just 70 miles from Bend and Eugene.
+Although ticket pricing is dynamic and changes based on demand, early-season tickets sometimes drop as low as $19.
+Even holiday prices typically don’t exceed $50.
+Willamette Pass has a great program called “Shred it Credit,” in which guests who purchase a ticket online ahead of time, from opening day until March 14, receive $20 in Shred Credit that can be redeemed at the Sport Shop and the Mountain Restaurant and Lounge (for food and non-alcoholic drinks) on the day of their lift ticket.

 All total Willamette Pass has 30 trails spread across 555 acres.
 It receives an impressive 430″ of snowfall annually on average.
 Advanced skiers will find a lot to love, including 8 challenging black runs and 1,563 feet of vertical.
 There’s plenty of beginner and intermediate terrain, too.